-Holiday Pay: Full-time 12-month employees are eligible for holiday pay, provided the employee has worked for the District for at least 12 consecutive months.
+Holiday Pay: Full-time 12-month employees are eligible for holiday pay.
 Unionized positions are eligible for holiday pay in accordance with their applicable CBA.
 Teachers and principals and non-certified employees working less than 12 months are not paid additional wages for holidays.
 The district observes the right, if necessary, to schedule a workday on a holiday such as Martin Luther King Day, President's Day or Good Friday.
 If time off is requested in observance of other holidays not covered above, the employee may do so under the practices covered under other leaves of absence or without pay.
-Time off for other observed holidays must be submitted using the TimeClock Plus protocol, and are subject to approval from the employee's supervisor.
+Time off for other observed holidays must be submitted using the TimeTracker protocol and are subject to approval from the employee's supervisor.
 Holidays do not count as a vacation day or a sick day if on such a leave.
 Full holiday pay for non-unionized employees will be eight hours.